-Liven has received over $11.5 million in conditional venture capital and angel funding to date prior to the announcing of its ICO.
-This is unprecedented for an Australian crypto company, and further reinforces Liven as one of the most well-established companies to ICO, ever.
+Liven has received over $11.5 million in conditional venture capital and angel funding to date prior to the announcing of its Token Sale.
+This is unprecedented for an Australian crypto company, and further reinforces Liven as one of the most well-established companies to Token Sale, ever.

 Read more about how The LivenPay project is building a stable cryptocurrency for the real world, and making the capabilities and benefits of blockchain technology accessible for brick and mortar businesses and everyday consumers in this announcement.